CBAM Pulse

 The CBAM 50-tonne threshold: how the de-minimis exemption works

 CBAM has a 50-tonne de-minimis threshold, introduced by Regulation (EU) 2025/2083: an importer whose CBAM goods stay under 50 tonnes of cumulative net mass per legal entity per calendar year can fall outside the main CBAM obligations for that year.
-The threshold is measured across the whole year, not per shipment, and electricity and hydrogen are excluded from the exemption.
-Because the count only includes goods that are actually in CBAM scope, confirming the CN-code scope of your imports comes first.
+If the running total exceeds the threshold, Article 2a(2) applies the Regulation's obligations to all covered imports in that calendar year, not only the amount above the threshold.
+Electricity and hydrogen remain outside the exemption, and confirming CN-code scope comes before the mass total.

 What is the 50-tonne de-minimis threshold?